 I am also glad to say Ali will be doing an event near me, at HGS Home Chef in Hillsdale, New York on April 8 so those of us lucky enough to be nearby can see “Bread Toast Crumbs” in action, and meet (and taste) the no-knead, so-simple peasant loaf that is the basis of her bread adventure.
 (For event information, click here.)

-Read along as you listen to the March 20, 2017 edition of my public-radio show and podcast using the player below (or at this link).
-And enter to win the book in the giveaway at the very bottom of the page.
+Read along as you listen to the March 20, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 no-knead bread (and using every crumb), with alexandra stafford